Road risk insurance for every motor trade business

 - Comprehensive: Offers the highest level of protection, covering third-party risks, fire, theft, and damage to the trader’s vehicles.

 The primary purpose of this insurance is to offer protection against the unique risks associated with handling multiple vehicles and dealing with the public.
-It offers a range of policies tailored to meet the specific needs of a motor trade business.
+Here are some key reasons why cover insurance is vital:

 - Legal compliance: It ensures that your business adheres to legal requirements, avoiding hefty fines and penalties.